AidenRushbrooke/LifespanHealth-AIWorkshop/README.md

 # 2) ...

-# 3) Workshop: Simple AI Methods for Dementia Research using Orange
+# 3) Simple AI Methods for Dementia Research using Orange
 Welcome to the workshop on applying simple AI methods for dementia research using the Orange Data Mining tool!

 # About Orange Data Mining